melissawen/melissawen.github.io/_posts/2020-08-12-end_of_endless.md

 ## For the next developments

-Don't keep the problem to yourself; share your doubts.
+* Don't keep the problem to yourself; share your doubts.

-When making a patch, don't forget the credits!
+* When making a patch, don't forget the credits!
 It doesn't make much difference for you, but it can do for those who were with you on that journey.
 [See more](https://www.kernel.org/doc/html/v4.10/process/submitting-patches.html)

-Each thread/patch is full of information that can help you with other problems.
+* Each thread/patch is full of information that can help you with other problems.

-If you can't dive into the code, browse through it.
+* If you can't dive into the code, browse through it.
+* ftrace is also a good friend

-The mental effort is less if you write a post before changing the context.
+* The mental effort is less if you write a post before changing the context.

 P.S.: I still need to find a way to feel comfortable speaking on IRC.